TianpeiLuke/nlp-pipeline/slipbox/pipeline_builder/template_implementation.md

 # Template-Based Pipeline Implementation

-This document explains the template-based implementation of the XGBoost Train-Evaluate E2E pipeline and how it handles placeholder variables.
+This document explains the template-based implementation of pipelines in the NLP Pipeline framework and how they handle placeholder variables and step connections.

 ## Overview

-The original implementation in `src/pipeline_builder/template_pipeline_xgboost_train_evaluate_e2e.py` directly creates and connects pipeline steps, explicitly passing outputs from one step as inputs to subsequent steps.
-The template-based implementation uses the `PipelineBuilderTemplate` class to automatically handle these connections.
+The template-based implementations in `src/pipeline_builder/` (such as `template_pipeline_pytorch_end_to_end.py`, `template_pipeline_pytorch_model_registration.py`, and `template_pipeline_xgboost_end_to_end.py`) use the `PipelineBuilderTemplate` class to automatically handle connections between pipeline steps.
+This is in contrast to traditional implementations that directly create and connect pipeline steps, explicitly passing outputs from one step as inputs to subsequent steps.

 ## Handling Placeholder Variables